This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 This is a long article on how to create VBA macros in Excel.
 So, study this tutorial part by part at your own pace.

 In two ways you can create macros in Excel:

 - Turn on the macro recorder and record your actions.
 This is the easiest way.

-In this article, we shall cover how to create Macro using the Macro Recorder.
-In our next articles, we shall dig in how you can write VBA code by yourself.
+In this article, we shall cover how to create a Macro using the Macro Recorder.
+In our next articles, we shall dig into how you can write VBA code by yourself.

 Table of Contents